-James D. Wester, 78, was president of Results, Inc., a computer services marketing consulting firm, for more than 15 years.
+James D. Wester, 79, was president of Results, Inc., a computer services marketing consulting firm, for more than 15 years.
 Mr. Wester holds a B.M.E. degree from Auburn University and an M.B.A. from George Washington University.

 Mr. Wester has a wealth of experience and knowledge as an entrepreneur and as a successful businessman.
-Mr. Wester has been a trusted advisor to the Company for over thirty years.